 How will you determine that the role has been successful?

 This will help you understand what it takes to do the job well.

 In short, be as prepared as you can be.
 Find out as much as you can about the organisation, read through the position description carefully and have some examples ready that show that you are capable of doing the job.
 Also, rehearse a couple of questions that you can ask at the end of the interview.

-If you need some assistance preparing for job interviews Learn Local organisations can help you.
-Find out more here https://learnlocal.org.au/wycl/job-and-study-skills/
+If you need some assistance preparing for job interviews Learn Local providers can help you.
+Find out more here http://learnlocal.org.au/wycl/job-and-study-skills/